 How Old Do You Have To Be To Serve Alcohol in California?

-Anyone who is responsible for serving alcoholic beverages in the state of California must be at least 21 years of age.
+Anyone responsible for serving alcoholic beverages in California must be at least 21.

 Is the RBS Certification Only for Bartenders?